-I am sure when you hear that term you are thinking more along the lines of a cooking utensil:
+I am sure when you hear the term ‘scraping’ you are thinking more along the lines of a cooking utensil:

 Photograph with thanks to YuppieChef